sadasystems/oracle-alloydb-mig-sada/README.md

         ![](images/sada-ora-striim-alloydb-poc.001.png)

-## 4. Schema conversion to Alloy DB
+## 4. Schema conversion to AlloyDB

 Striim typically requires that the target database contains corresponding tables with the correct schema.
 Striim only transfers data